MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/people-system/programming-social-services.md

 > [!NOTE]
 > This article demonstrates advanced API usage.
 As a starting point, please take a look at the [Introduction to the Social Manager API](../intro-to-social-manager.md) which significantly simplifies development.
 Please let your DAM know if you find an unsupported scenario in the Social Manager.

 The following code example demonstrates how to retrieve a social relationship with Xbox Live.

+The example does the following:
-It generates a list of all users on the system and retrieves the first one.
-Next, it retrieves all of that user's social relationships.
-Finally, it displays the public properties of each of those relationships.
+1. Generates a list of all users on the system and retrieves the first one.
+2. Retrieves all of that user's social relationships.
+3. Displays the public properties of each of those relationships.

 ```cpp
 XboxLiveContext^ xboxLiveContext = NULL;